SCCP2019/introduction/README.md

 ```

 ### Path
-The installation has successfully finished, and then you must add command to the environment path on your local environment to execute easilly.
+The installation has successfully finished, and then you must add command to the environment path on your local environment to execute easily.
 Put above appropriate installation directory according to your shell.

 For example, for bash: